Clubs and Activities

 Student Council Association (SCA) Rodrick Monroe Provides learning experiences in leadership and opportunities to practice the citizenship skills necessary for effective participation in our democratic society.
 Also promotes school spirit and student involvement in school and community.
 Officers elected in the spring though anyone may participate.

-Class of 2024 Shariah Petite
+Class of 2024 Tiffanie Smith

-Class of 2025 Larry Winkfield
+Class of 2025 Carl Chandler

 School-Wide Clubs & Organizations Sponsor Description